Federal government procurement law

 Electronic procurement system in Ajman Government entities

-To do business with the government entities of Ajman, a supplier must first submit an application to the Purchasing and Contracting Section of Department of Finance - Ajman.
+To do business with the government entities of Ajman, a supplier must first submit an application to Department of Finance - Ajman.

 Registration can be done through Ajman’s iSupplier portal.